mardiros/xcomponent/docs/source/user/getting_started.md

 )
 ```

-!!! important

 The description is passed as an empty string and is mandatory.
-There is no native null/None value, and the access to `globals.description`
-will raise a KeyError if it is not present.
+The access to `globals.description` will raise a KeyError if it is not present.
-There is no undefined value like in JavaScript either.

 XComponent is still in its early stages and should offer solutions for this.
 A good alternative would be to use **a type with dataclasses or pydantic for the